Gluten Free Monster Bars

 This post may contain affiliate links.
 Read my disclosure policy.

 Crisp on the outside and chewy on the inside, these Monster Cookie Bars are fully-loaded with peanut butter, oats, chocolate chips, and M&M candies.
-But they have no flour, making them a naturally gluten free flourless dessert recipe.
-Even better, you can make them with less than 15 minutes of work and in only one bowl!
+Quick and easy to prepare, plus flourless so you can make them gluten free!

-Even those who are gluten free!
-Monster Cookies are traditionally a flourless cookie, and this recipe is as well.
+• Gluten free.
+Monster Cookies are traditionally a flourless cookie, and this monster cookie bar recipe is as well.

 Ingredients